Camels along the road near Salalah, Oman |

 |

 Oman We also visit Job’s tomb.
 The Old Testament Job is an Islamic prophet.
-We enjoy our drive up through the mountains, stopping to visit a pack of camels, and laughing at the camel crossing signs on the road, and seeing the frankincense groves along the way.
-Frankincense plants are large woody shrubs or small trees with a single stem, grown gnarly from the arid winds that blow over the area.
-Frankincense, and myrrh, for that matter, are crystallized saps from these plants, and burned as incense.
+During our drive through the mountains, we stop to visit a pack of camels, laugh at the camel crossing signs on the road, and see the frankincense groves along the way.
+Frankincense is a large woody shrub or small tree, grown gnarly from arid winds blowing over the area.
+Frankincense and myrrh are the crystallized sap of these plants, burned as incense. (page 180)

-Yemen There is a sensational aspect to reports of yacht piracy – differentiated from commercial piracy – in this area.
-We depart Oman for Aden on 7 March for our passage through pirate alley.
-The Camel Convoy, we name ourselves for the 600 mile journey, with 4 other boats: Aldebaran, Ireland; Li, Sweden; Windpocke, German (I ask, and Windpocke means barnacle of the wind in Deutsch); and Pacific Bliss, American.
-We have a good time, maintain minimal radio contact, except for our morning briefing on the SSB, and never give away our position on the radio having heard that pirates listen to the radio too.
-When the first fishing boat comes alongside the leading boat, Pacific Bliss, we all flex our sphincters a bit, and converge on them, until they come over the radio and tell us the guys are asking for water and cigarettes in exchange for fresh fish, and there’s no need for alarm.
-Greggii and I wait in Faith’s cockpit for someone to come to our boat.
-One finally comes, and Greggii gives them a bottle of water and a pack of cigarettes and receives a bunch of fish that had been riding in the bilge of their boat for a couple of days.
-It's a matter of honor not to refuse their gifts so we wait until they’re out of sight before releasing these fish.
-Greggii and I are dressed in our Omani garb for this passage, figuring that if anybody with devious intentions approaches, we'll just tell them the white guys are in the other boats.
+Yemen There exists a sensational aspect to reports of yacht piracy, differentiated from commercial piracy, in this area.
+We depart Oman for Aden on March 7 to sail through an area known as Pirate Alley.
+We name ourselves The Camel Convoy for the six-hundred-mile journey.
+The others are Aldebaran from Ireland, Li from Sweden, Windpocke from Germany (I ask, and Windpocke means “barnacle of the wind” in Deutsch), and Pacific Bliss from America.
+We have a good time, maintain minimal radio contact, and never give away our position, having heard that pirates listen to the radio too.
+When the first fishing boat comes alongside the leading boat, Pacific Bliss, we all flex our sphincters and converge on them until they radio to tell us the guys are asking for water and cigarettes in exchange for fresh fish.
+Greggii and I wait in Faith’s cockpit for a boat to come to us.
+One finally comes, and Greggii gives them a bottle of water and a pack of cigarettes and receives some fish that were curing in their bilge for several days.
+We wait until the fishermen are out of sight before releasing their gift.
+Greggii and I are dressed in our Omani garb for the passage, figuring if anybody with devious intentions approaches, we’ll tell them the white guys are on the other boats. (page 181)

 |